sujaidaniel/SujaiDaniel/README.md

 ---

-## 🎓 Education

-**Master of Professional Studies, Data Sciences and Applications**
-University at Buffalo, State University of New York

-**Bachelor of Technology, Computer Science and Engineering**
-Keshav Memorial Institute of Technology (Affiliated to JNTUH)
----

 ## 🚀 Let's Connect!
 Feel free to reach out if you're interested in my work or have exciting opportunities to collaborate.